shahwaiznq/bleeper/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# BLEEPER a twitter alternative

+This is a Rails application that creates a basic twitter like page with the functionality to post 'tweets' to the public and add tags to them.
+It also allows posts to found via popular tags.
+Functionality also includes:
+- User accounts (creation, edit and delete)
+- Bleep edits and delete

-* Ruby version
+* Ruby version 2.7.1

 * System dependencies